smarter-sh/smarter/docs/source/smarter-resources/smarter-llm_client.rst

 .. toctree::
    :maxdepth: 1

-   llm_client/api
+   llmclient/api
-   llm_client/models
+   llmclient/models
-   llm_client/sam
+   llmclient/sam
-   llm_client/serializers
+   llmclient/serializers
-   llm_client/react-ui
+   llmclient/react-ui
-   llm_client/helper
+   llmclient/helper
-   llm_client/kubernetes-ingress
+   llmclient/kubernetes-ingress
-   llm_client/management-commands
+   llmclient/management-commands
-   llm_client/middleware
+   llmclient/middleware
-   llm_client/tasks
+   llmclient/tasks
-   llm_client/signals
+   llmclient/signals
-   llm_client/urls
+   llmclient/urls
-   llm_client/utils
+   llmclient/utils

 Sandbox Mode
 ------------

 Smarter LLMClients can be operated in a 'Sandbox Mode', which restricts their capabilities to ensure safe experimentation and testing.
-In this mode, llm_client are only addressable using URL schemes that authenticate with Django sessions.
+In this mode, llmclient are only addressable using URL schemes that authenticate with Django sessions.
 That is, they cannot be accessed via API keys nor will they function using URL schemas such as `stackademy.1234-5678-9012.api.example.com`.